ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/chertoGUN/CVE-2020-27301-hostapd](https://github.com/chertoGUN/CVE-2020-27301-hostapd) :  ![starts](https://img.shields.io/github/stars/chertoGUN/CVE-2020-27301-hostapd.svg) ![forks](https://img.shields.io/github/forks/chertoGUN/CVE-2020-27301-hostapd.svg)

 ## CVE-2020-27252
- Medtronic MyCareLink Smart 25000 all versions are vulnerable to a race condition in the MCL Smart Patient Reader software update system, which allows unsigned firmware to be uploaded and executed on the Patient Reader.
-If exploited an attacker could remotely execute code on the MCL Smart Patient Reader device, leading to control of the device.
+ Medtronic MyCareLink Smart 25000 is

+vulnerable to a race condition in the MCL Smart Patient Reader software update system, which allows unsigned firmware to be uploaded and executed on the Patient Reader.
+If exploited, an attacker could remotely execute code on the MCL Smart Patient Reader device, leading to control of the device.